 Tarlton is a tiny village located in the state of Ohio.
-With a population of 260 people and just one neighborhood, Tarlton is the 760th largest community in Ohio.
-Tarlton has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 264 people and just one neighborhood, Tarlton is the 760th largest community in Ohio.
+Much of the housing stock in Tarlton was built prior to World War II, making it one of the older and more historic villages in the country.

 Tarlton real estate is some of the most expensive in Ohio, although Tarlton house values don't compare to the most expensive real estate in the U.S.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Tarlton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Tarlton is a village of service providers, managers, and professionals.
-There are especially a lot of people living in Tarlton who work in office and administrative support (15.00%), management occupations (14.17%), and maintenance occupations (10.83%).
+Overall, Tarlton is a village of service providers, professionals, and construction workers and builders.
+There are especially a lot of people living in Tarlton who work in maintenance occupations (12.50%), office and administrative support (11.36%), and teaching (11.36%).

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Tarlton has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Tarlton has few renters and college students.
 But the biggest reason it is quieter in Tarlton than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Tarlton may be for you.